trajafri/htdp-image/FEATURELIST.md

 * The default coordinate system is Cartesian instead of the Screen Coordinate System.
-* Usually, 2htdp/image is used on the DrRacket IDE, which treats images as bitmap images (and even draws them there!). htdp-image doesn't have that feature so even image is drawn in a new window.
+* Usually, 2htdp/image is used on the DrRacket IDE, which treats images as bitmap images (and even draws them there!). htdp-image doesn't have that feature so every image is drawn in a new window.
 * empty-scene is basically the same as a rectangle.